The 9 Best Laptop Backpacks of 2017

 The backpacks we tested all have similar characteristics in that their primary purpose is to carry and protect your laptop computer.
 There are a lot of new advancements in these laptop backpacks that also allow you to safely carry, store and protect your phone and tablet as well, while also leaving plenty of room for other necessities.
 Our Editors' Choice Winner, the Osprey Flapjack, was our highest scoring bag in laptop protection and also scored well in comfort and storage.
 While most of these are not rough outdoor packs, a few of these laptop backpacks have started to take into consideration the working outdoor enthusiast and designed a bag that can handle the elements while keeping your equipment safe.

-In order to decide which of the bags we tested was the best overall, we chose six criteria by which to evaluate and compare each one.
+To decide which of the bags we tested was the best overall, we chose six criteria by which to evaluate and compare each one.
 The criteria are comfort, protection, storage, ease of use, style, and water resistance.
 To better help you understand what specific things we tested for in each of these categories, how we tested for them, and which backpacks fared best and worst, we have broken down and described each category below.
 The chart below shows how these shoes stacked up overall.

 We deemed laptop protection to be the most important component of the backpacks we tested, and thus rated it as 25% of each pack's final score.
 No two packs, even those made by the same company, employed the same design or system of protection for your computer.
 There was a wide range of performance in how well each pack protected different laptops, which are fragile items, but overall we were pretty disappointed that more emphasis wasn't placed on this critical feature.
 No system for protection was even close to perfect, and the only pack that received a 9 out of 10 score for laptop protection was our Editors' Choice, the Osprey Flapjack; even that pack had its slight flaws.
-In our opinion, there is a lot of room for improvement in this very important category.
+In our opinion, there is a lot of room for improvement in this critical category.

 Luckily for us, no actual laptops were broken in the testing of these packs!
 To test protection, we loaded them up with a 15" MacBook Pro, as well as the much smaller and thinner iPad Mini and sometimes, if room, an Asus Chromebook.

 This was less of an issue for those packs which featured an adequate suspension system.
 The Osprey Flapjack not only had a properly suspended laptop sleeve, but it offers a large velcro strap to secure your laptop in place while transporting.
-A few bags chose not to suspend the computer above the bottom, and thus needed extra padding to absorb a blow from setting the backpack on the ground, but in general we felt this method of protection was inadequate compared to suspending it in the middle of the bag, especially as the backpacks tended not to include as much padding as we would have liked to see.
+A few bags chose not to suspend the computer above the bottom, and thus needed extra padding to absorb a blow from setting the backpack on the ground, but in general we felt this method of protection was inadequate compared to suspending it in the middle of the bag, particularly since the backpacks tended not to include as much padding as we would have liked to see.

 Laptop Compartment Size

 The size of the compartment that holds the laptop is critical because if it is too large the computer will move around, exposing it to potential knocks and friction.
-We found that virtually every bag we tested is designed to fit a 15" laptop, except with the exception of the Incase City which hold up to a 17" Macbook.
+We found that virtually every bag we tested is designed to fit a 15" laptop, except for the Incase City which hold up to a 17" Macbook.
 It seemed like all 9 of these protected our laptops with varying amounts of success.
 None of the main laptop sleeves were specifically designed for an 11" machine, which caused smaller ones to move around considerably in almost every bag.
 Luckily, most of the packs featured a separate smaller, compartment for carrying a smaller electric device.
 In many cases, issues in compartment size were minimized when the bag was filled to capacity with other items, but we chose not to account for that in our assessment since it isn't always the case during everyday use.

 The securing system works hand-in-hand with the compartment design to hold the laptop in place, ensuring that it doesn't move.
 Adjustable Velcro straps, like those found on the Osprey Flapjack, seemed to work best.
 Others incorporated an open top design, which confined the range of motion inside the backpack, but would not keep the computer stable in its position.
 Most of the bags had no securing system at all, meaning you'd better be very careful to set your bag down upright and gently, or pay the possible price.